ezsystems/commerce-documentation/docs/guide/product_description/ordering_process.md

 The checkout is set up on one page and offers 5 steps.

-Step 1: A user can register as a new customer, existing customer or buy as a guest.
+Step 1: A user can register an account, log in to an existing account or buy as a guest.

 Customers with an existing login can login and proceed to the checkout process